Cameron (wrestler): All Elite Wrestling (2020)

 Andrew made her All Elite Wrestling debut on the July 29, 2020 episode of AEW Dynamite, as she was revealed to have chosen the same color token as Nyla Rose in the Deadly Draw lottery system, meaning the two would team for the AEW Women's Tag Team Cup Tournament.
 They were eliminated in the first round after losing to Anna Jay and Tay Conti.

 Other media

 Andrew played a main role for the reality television show Total Divas produced by WWE and E!, which began airing in July 2013.
 In May 2015, it was announced that Andrew would not be featured as a full-time cast member on the show for season 4, although she still appears as a guest star.

 Cameron has appeared in four WWE video games.
-She made her in-game debut at WWE 13 as an NPC along with Naomi as the Funkadactyls appearing during Brodus Clay's entrance and winning celebration as well as in WWE 2K14, she later made her playable character debut in WWE 2K15 and was playable once again in WWE 2K16.
+She made her in-game debut in WWE 13 as an NPC along with Naomi as the Funkadactyls appearing during Brodus Clay's entrance and winning celebration as well as in WWE 2K14, she later made her playable character debut in WWE 2K15 and was playable once again in WWE 2K16.

 In September 2015, Andrew launched an anti-bullying campaign called "Wrong #".

 Andrew competed on the MTV reality series The Challenge titled Champs vs. Stars.